-There have been incidents of violence, vandalism and theft at a Company building on the PVG property related to the land occupation.
+There have been incidents of violence, vandalism and theft related to the land occupation.
 These incidents have not caused a material impact to the Company but have been reported to local and Federal authorities.

-As the Company moves to advance and develop the PVG, the Company anticipates that ongoing and additional legal claims and actions will be brought in the Brazilian courts to attempt to delay or stop the PVG.
+As the Company moves to advance and develop PVG, the Company anticipates that ongoing and additional legal claims and actions will be brought in the Brazilian courts to attempt to delay or stop the project.
 Please refer to the section titled "Risks and Uncertainties" for additional disclosure of risk factors related to litigation and permitting.